St Peter's Catholic School, Bournemouth: Comprehensive

 In 1992, the Brothers withdrew from the day-to-day running of the school, though remaining trustees, and the first headmaster who was not a member of a religious order, Anthony McCaffrey, was appointed.
 He retired at the end of the 2011 academic year after 19 years of leadership of St Peter's.
+The Boarding Houses and Dormitories were later removed or converted into classrooms, and the swimming pool was demolished due to building problems, and the area given over to serving as the school's Sixth Form Centre after a refurbishment.

 Arts and Sports College status

 St. Peter's School gained Arts College status in September 2000, and in September 2004 gained dual specialist status in Arts and Sport.

 As an Arts College St Peter's was shortlisted, but not selected, for the 2008 Sky1 TV programme Hairspray: The School Musical, with students being interviewed and auditioned.

 In 2008 St Peter's School made it to the National Theatre Connections final round, with Sixth Form student Oliver Biles directing the company.

 Academy status

 The school was granted Academy status at the beginning of September 2011.
 Martyn Egan led the school throughout its first year as an academy.
 David Todd became headteacher in September 2012 and resigned in August 2019, replaced in an acting capacity by Ben Doyle.

 From 1 September 2014 St Peter's became an "all-through" school, with the establishment of two Reception classes at the Iford site.
 In September 2016, Years 7 and 8 joined the main site at Southbourne, leaving the Iford site for the sole use of the primary school.